q Oracle DATAPUMP utility – Expdp | Impdp

 at Thu Oct 5 19:50:38 2023 elapsed 0 00:00:16

-v Switching back the Tablespace to read/write
+v Switching back the Tablespace to read/write mode

 SQL> ALTER TABLESPACE SRTBS READ WRITE;